-Ethereum inevitably gets compared to Bitcoin, which makes it easy for beginners to understand.
-Without getting into too much technical detail, both Ethereum and Bitcoin are distributed public blockchain networks.
-Miners power each network by validating transactions, and earn bitcoin (for Bitcoin) or Ether (for Ethereum) in the process.
+Both Ethereum and Bitcoin are distributed public blockchain networks which runs different versions of blockchain technology for different purposes..
+Miners power each network by validating transactions, and earn Bitcoin (for Bitcoin) or Ether (for Ethereum) in the process.

-A bitcoin transaction is one example of a smart contract.
+A Bitcoin transaction is not a smart contract.
 On the Bitcoin network, you can send or receive money without going through a bank.
-(Example: if I send you bitcoin, then I no longer have the bitcoin in my wallet, and you own the bitcoin.)
+(Example: if I send you Bitcoin, then I no longer have the Bitcoin in my wallet, and you own the Bitcoin.)

 On the Ethereum network, however, smart contracts have uses beyond exchanging money.
 You can actually use a smart contract to buy and sell a house, track your health, and more.
 (Example: if I sign my name here, then I own the house, and you no longer own it.)